miek770/binary-clock/README.md

 2. Getting more experience with Eagle PCB design;
 3. Doing a first PIC C project (I've only programmed PICs in assembly before).

+## To Do List

+- Reduce title font size.
+The left part overlaps with the right.
+I could also move the 2 vias to the left to clear a bit more space.

 ## Display

 The clock uses 5 LEDs (bits) for the hours (24h format), 6 for the minutes and 6 for the seconds.
 Showing fractions of seconds seemed excessive.